 - Locality Check - During authentication a ping sent by the source requires a round-trip response time less than 20ms across the whole system – which shouldn’t really be an issue in HDMI & HDBaseT systems as this check is really designed to exclude WAN applications.

-David Meyer is the new CEDIA® Director of Technical Curriculum.
+David Meyer is the CEDIA® Director of Technical Curriculum.
 For more advice on topics like this one, check out the Online Community

 -- it's free for members.